Hard water, also known as water hardness, is a way of describing the water in different regional areas.

 You can find out the water hardness level for your area by entering your postcode online.

 No. In fact, it’s likely the opposite.
-Research suggests that hard water could be good for you.
+Research suggests that hard water could actually be good for you.
 Not only that, but its mineral levels add to your daily calcium intake, which is essential for healthy growth.

 Because of its mineral content, hard water can sometimes leave behind a chalky residue called limescale.
 You can prevent this by: